matomo-org/developer-documentation/docs/3.x/wordpress/getting-started.md

 As a developer, you can create WordPress plugins that hook into our WordPress plugin to provide new functionality such as:

 * Showing metrics / reports in various places within WordPress.
-For example showing the number of visits of a curently viewed page in the WordPress admin bar.
+For example showing the number of visits of a currently viewed page in the WordPress admin bar.
 This gives users more context and insights.
 * Provide shortcuts to specific actions in Matomo.
 For example, a plugin may show a link to view the [Page Overlay](https://matomo.org/docs/page-overlay/) for a specific page with just one click while viewing a page.
 * Modify Matomo's tracking code to track more data out of the box
 * Add, remove or customise the behaviour of certain features within Matomo